giftwareio/idea/about/mission-and-vision.md

 Our vision is to harness untapped resources and talent from the tech industry to drive positive change through innovative, open-source projects.
 We aspire to build an open, collaborative ecosystem that fosters creativity, inclusivity, and sustainability.

+* In the spirit of the hackathon.
+A hackathon is more like a 100m sprint, we are in it for the long haul.